K2 Black Panther: Development

 South Korea has been accumulating tank development and production technology to increase its self-reliance in producing arms.
 In 1976, South Korea upgraded its M48 Patton tanks.
 In 1987, the K1 88-Tank, designed by General Dynamics Land Systems (GDLS), was commissioned for service.
 South Korea participated in its development, and gained tank development capability.
-The K1 is basically an American-designed M1 Abrams derivative produced in South Korea, and its associated legal agreements will significantly limit South Korea's rights for export, logistics, and future enhancements.
+The K1 was a derivative of the M1 Abrams, designed by Americans and produced in South Korea, and its associated legal agreements limited South Korea's rights for export, logistics, and future enhancements.

-In the early 1990s, Korean engineers suggested producing a new domestically designed tank using the latest available technology, but the military refused due to cost overruns on other domestic tanks produced.
-South Korea decided instead to upgrade the K1, and it received a technical data upgrade package which also limited the involvement of GDLS from further development.
-This thus increased K2's localization, and South Korea gained development experience while also taking the responsibility for failure.
-South Korea then went on to develop turret design technology, a fire-control system, sights, and composite armor.
+In the early 1990s, Korean engineers suggested producing a new domestically designed tank using the latest available technology, but the military refused due to cost overruns.
+Instead, South Korea chose to upgrade the K1, and received a technical data upgrade package from GDLS.
+However, it was limiting its involvement to increase its domestic capability and experience while taking responsibility for the failure.
+South Korea advanced in turret designs, fire-controlling systems, sights, and composite armors during this process.
 The operational prototype of the new variant K1A1 was later displayed in 1996, but the 1997 Asian financial crisis delayed its mass production.
 South Korea worked on further localization during the delay and managed to develop its own designs or produce most parts of the K1A1 under license.

 While the K1A1 development was ongoing, South Korea began to plan a new domestic main battle tank as its tank design and manufacturing capability matured.
 There were three main reasons for the development of the new tank:

-First of all, despite the increase in localization, K1A1 was still an American design that falls under the United States' export control to protect intellectual rights, which creates a burden when exporting.
+Firstly, despite the increase in localization, K1A1 was still an American design that falls under the United States' export control to protect intellectual rights, which creates a burden when exporting.

 Secondly, the M48A3K and the M48A5K operated by the South Korean military were older designs and needed to be replaced with newer, better designs.

-Lastly, the Republic of Korea Army was adapting new tactics called three-dimensional high-speed maneuver warfare with network-centric warfare.
+Thirdly, the Republic of Korea Army was adapting new tactics called three-dimensional high-speed maneuver warfare with network-centric warfare.
 When developers asked the Army what kind of performance the Army wanted to see with the new tank, the Army replied that network warfare capability for command and control is the top priority, not firepower, defense, or mobility.
 This new capability would need to be built into the new tank.

-There was some opposition to the new tank development: it seemed to many to be too early to adopt a new model, and there were also doubts because it would be the first tank ever designed domestically.
-However, the defense sector (the politicians, the military, and developers), consensus of the K1 tanks was they were something of a humiliation because South Korea wasn't responsible for its main tank.
-It was thus considered a matter of national pride to have the ability to design and build a leading main battle tank.
+Criticism was made on the new tank developments: "It seemed to many to be too early to adopt a new model, and there were also doubts because it would be the first tank ever designed domestically."
+However, consensus of the defense sector (the politicians, the military, and developers) viewed the K1 tanks as a "humiliation", because the tank itself was a proof that South Korea lacked in tank developing technology.
+It was a matter of national pride to have the ability to design and build a leading main battle tank.